una/personal-goals/happy-moments/2017_happy-moments.md

 06/26/2017
 ---
-Skype chat for 2 hours with Jo and Lauren
+I Skype chatted for about 2 hours with Jo and Lauren today.
+It was a great catchup.
+Lauren is dating someone O.O!
+Jo too.
+What a life :P

 06/27/2017
 ---
-- went to work, bought iPad & pencil, Hamrick gave me his brush set for free
+I went to work today for a few meetings, and afterward bought the new iPad Pro & an Appl Pencil.
+I LOVE IT SO MUCH ALREADY!
+And Ryan Hamrick gave me his brush set for free!
+I'm do giddy.

 06/28/2017
 ---
-stayed up till 2 AM making my own Procreate brush!
+I stayed up till 2 AM tonight making my own Procreate brush!
+It was so much fun!
+I'm going to give it to my newsletter subscribers.

 06/29/2017
 ---
-First steps w/o brace
+Today I took my first steps without the brace!!
+(Using the crutch as a cane).
+It still felt like a really big accomplishment.

 06/30/2017
 ---

-06/01/2017
+I cleaned my desk today and really settled in to write a ton of my book.
+I got to over 60k words!
+And got through most of the round 1 tech edits!
+AHH ITS HAPPENING!

+07/01/2017
 ---
-Todat was my first day back at the gym and it felt *GREAT*.
+Today was my first day back at the gym and it felt *GREAT*.
 I did an upper body workout and then PT at the gym and it was good :) Happy to be back.

-06/02/2017
+07/02/2017
 ---

-06/03/2017
+Sam Phippen came to my neighborhood today and we got brunch at Leyenda and then we stopped by Stinky's (a cheese store) to buy cheese and meat for a cheese plate. *It* *was* *so* *good*!

+07/03/2017
 ---
-went to gym, got on bike
+I went to gym today and got on the bike for the first time!!
+It felt like my first real workout in ages.
+It was great.
+I also painted my nails with the American flag for Independance day tomorrow!

+07/04/2017
+---
+Happy 4th of July!
+I went to East River State Park in Brooklyn to meet up with Tim and a big group of his friends to drink Rosé, hang out and play Uno, and watch fireworks.
+It was a great view.

+07/05/2017
+---
+I may have outdone the walking yesterday, so today instead of going back to work, I stayed home all day and iced my knee.
+The gym is getting easier, though, and I'm getting better at walking without the brace.

+07/06/2017
+---
+I finally went back to work today for the time being!
+And I got a promotion as a part of my transition to the design team (to Senior level)!
+And a raise to bump me to the lower end of the pay spectrum there. :D YAY!

+07/07/2017
+---
+Today was nice and chill.
+I stopped by the Mac store to get some Fix+ and get my color (NC20).
+I'm also getting really good at going up stairs one at a time!

+07/08/2017
+---
+I did a lot of errands today (like laundry and cleaning), and the most intense one was my quest for HaloTop ice cream!
+I ended up going to Target by Downtown Brooklyn to find it, and almost missed it, but then THERE IT WAS as I left the store.
+I felt accomplished.

+07/09/2017
+---
+Took the train into DC from New York today.
+I arrived and got brunch with Ally and Vicki at Carving Room (such a nice catchup, we ran so long with brunch).
+Then I got to the hotel in Alexandria and checked in and went to the speaker dinner (Etheopian!
+Yum!).